Prince-Aslan/Hosipital-Database-Design/README.md

 <br/><br/>
 ## Part 2: Creating a database
-Now that you have already created a model of your database, it is time to bring it start building on it.
-Create database named ```hospital_db```.
+After I created a model of the database, I built it using SQL.
+Created database named ```hospital_db```.

 <br/><br/>
 ## Part 3: Creating Tables
-After creating your your database the next step is creating your tables, but before we start making any changes to the database, we need to make sure it is selected.
-Select the database using the ```USE``` keyword.<br/>
+After creating the database the next step was creating the tables, but before I started making any changes to the database, I needed to make sure it was selected.
+I selected the database using the ```USE``` keyword.<br/>
-After selecting the databse proceed to create the tables using the information provided in the tables above.
-For Example
+After selecting the database, I proceeded to creating the tables using the information provided in the tables above.
+For Example (see blow)
 ```sql
 CREATE TABLE patients(
     patient_id INT PRIMARY KEY AUTO_INCREMENT,